Social Engineering Attacks: Protecting Human Weakness

 A recent data breach impacting Workday, a major HR technology provider, where personal contact information was compromised from a third-party database.
 This incident is highlighted as part of a broader trend of cyberattacks on similar platforms, often attributed to the ShinyHunters hacking group utilizing social engineering.
 The sources examine the implications for HR technology security, emphasizing the vulnerabilities of cloud-based systems and the importance of robust preventative measures, including vendor security assessments and employee training.
 Additionally, one source promotes “Technician” (also referred to as “Technijian”) as a cybersecurity services provider that offers solutions to mitigate such risks, including third-party vendor risk assessments and social engineering training, underscoring their expertise in managed IT and cybersecurity. ...
 Read More

-native phishing attack techniques
+Native phishing attack techniques

 The Evolution of Cyber Deception: How Modern Attackers Use Trusted Platforms for Native Phishing